google/fuzzbench/docs/faq.md

 make test-run-$FUZZER-zlib_zlib_uncompress_fuzzer test-run-$FUZZER-libpng-1.2.56
 ```

+You should also run `make presubmit` to validate the fuzzer's name.

 ## I'm working on a new tool, but I'm not ready to make my code public yet.
 Can I use the FuzzBench service?

 Please reach out to us at fuzzbench@google.com.
 If we agree to benchmark your